kdabug/sql-zoo/README.md

 ### Instructions:

-For this extended weekends homework, we will be practicing more SQL queries and commands using [SQL Zoo](https://sqlzoo.net/) and [Postgresql Tutorial](http://www.postgresqltutorial.com/).
+For this homework, we will be practicing more SQL queries and commands using [SQL Zoo](https://sqlzoo.net/).

-Use the `Reference Section` (1 through 4) beneath the tutorials section of SQL ZOO for more information to complete the assignment.
 ********
 ### Getting Started:
 -  Fork and clone this repo.